 SAVEFILE

 Set this keyword equal to the full path to the IDL SAVE file that contains your IDL application.
-The SAVE file is copied into the Outdir/Appname directory, and launch scripts are modified to invoke this file.
+The SAVE file is copied into the Outdir/Appname directory, and the launch script is modified to invoke this file.

 If this keyword is not set, no SAVE file is copied and generic launch scripts are created.
 In this case, running the launch script opens a file selection dialog allowing the user to select a SAVE file to restore and run.